La Bamba (song)

 "La Bamba" ([la βamba]) is a Mexican folk song, originally from the state of Veracruz, also known as "La Bomba".
-The song is best known from a 1958 adaptation by Ritchie Valens, a Top 40 hit in the U.S. charts.
-Valens's version is ranked number 345 on Rolling Stone magazine′s list of the 500 Greatest Songs of All Time.
+The song is best known from a 1958 adaptation by Ritchie Valens, a top 40 hit on the U.S. charts.
+Valens's version is ranked number 345 on Rolling Stone magazine's list of "The 500 Greatest Songs of All Time" and is the only song on the list not written or sung in English.

-"La Bamba" has been covered by numerous artists, notably by Los Lobos whose version was the title track of the 1987 film La Bamba, a bio-pic about Valens; their version reached No. 1 in many charts in the same year.
-The Belgian Electronic band "Telex", the trio who made the worldwide successful "Moskow Diskow," also created a downbeat electronic cover of it, which is the final track in their final album "How Do You Dance?".
+"La Bamba" has been covered by numerous other artists, most notably by Los Lobos, whose version was the title track of the soundtrack to the 1987 film La Bamba, a biopic about Valens; their version topped many charts in the same year.